-\begin{remark} The smoothness assumption in~\thref{prop:A-W-equivalence} is not needed in either direction, as we can argue that affine transformations map convex epigraphs into convex epigraphs\footnote{ Recall that a function is convex if and only if its epigraph is a convex set. }.
-Hence, the convexity of $A$ is equivalant to that of $W$.
-Nonetheless, differentiability is a convenient requirement for our construction, as will become clear in the upcoming sections. \end{remark}
+\begin{remark} We do not need the smoothness assumption in~\thref{prop:A-W-equivalence} in either direction.
+We can argue that affine transformations map convex epigraphs into convex epigraphs\footnote{A function is convex \gls{iff} its epigraph is a convex set.}.
+Hence, the convexity of $A$ is equivalent to that of $W$.
+Nonetheless, differentiability is a convenient requirement for our construction. \end{remark}